 • mRNA vaccine – This kind of vaccine includes genetic material with specific chemical instructions that ask your body’s cells to make a small, noninfectious piece of spike protein, which is located on the surface of the coronavirus.
 The spike protein is how COVID-19 enters the body and how your immune system recognizes it.
 The Pfizer and Moderna COVID-19 vaccines are mRNA vaccines.

-Do I need the COVID-19 vaccine and a flu shot this year?
+Should I get a flu shot and the COVID-19 vaccine this year?

-Yes.
-Since the flu vaccine and COVID-19 vaccine protect against different viruses, both are recommended for those who are eligible.
+Since the flu vaccine and COVID-19 vaccine work against different viruses, choosing to get both provides greater protection during this respiratory season.

 Get the flu vaccine before flu season hits